evilsocket/ergo/README.md

 By default, ergo will simply read the dataset as a CSV file, build a small neural network with 10 inputs, two hidden layers of 30 neurons each and 2 outputs and use a pretty standard training algorithm.

+#### Exploration (optional)

+Explore properties of the dataset.
+Ergo can generate graphs and tables that can be useful for the feature engineering of the problem.

+Example with a dataset `some/path/data.csv`:

+    ergo explore example --dataset some/path/data.csv

+This will generate a table with the correlation of each feature with the target feature and the [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) decomposition of the dataset, saving (and optionally showing) the explained variance vs the number of principal component vectors used and the 2D projection of the dataset (colored by labels).

 #### Encoding (optional)

 In case you implemented the `prepare_input` function in the `prepare.py` script, ergo can be used to encode raw samples, being them executables, images, strings or whatever, into vectors of scalars that are then saved into a `dataset.csv` file suitable for training